 Particularly on vacation, sometimes you want to eat something light…to offset later indulgences.
 At lunch-time, if you’re in the mood to try something off the beaten path, cruise down Fleming Street to Date & Thyme.
 Casual, health-conscious Date & Thyme serves up fresh wraps, custom blended juices, salads, smoothies, and daily specials.
-A crisp salad with pesto, avocado, and pumpkins seeds can make for a tasty change of pace.
+A crisp salad with pesto, avocado, and pumpkin seeds can make for a tasty change of pace.

-The World Famous Conch Tour Train is a must do in Key West.
+The World Famous Conch Tour Train is a must-do in Key West.